Data and Sources

 To highlight the extent of this problem, the “Gun Deaths by Intent” pie chart includes a note with data on fatal shootings by police from the Mapping Police Violence database.

-Version: The most recent data from the CDC published on EveryStat is for 2020.
-Unless noted, and in order to account for normal fluctuations that occur between years, deaths are a five-year average of the years 2016 to 2020.
-Age-adjusted rates calculated by the CDC are used, except for analyses focused on specific age groups.
-For these analyses crude rates are used..
-The most recent data from Mapping Police Violence published on EveryStat are from 2021.
-In order to account for normal fluctuations that occur between years, deaths are a five-year average of the years 2017 to 2021.
+Version: The most recent data from the CDC published on EveryStat is for 2021.
+Unless noted, and in order to account for normal fluctuations that occur between years, deaths are a four-year average of the years 2018 to 2021.
+Age-adjusted rates calculated by the CDC are used, except for analyses focused on specific age groups or at the county-level.
+For these analyses crude rates are used.
+The most recent data from Mapping Police Violence published on EveryStat is from 2022.
+In order to account for normal fluctuations that occur between years, deaths are a four-year average of the years 2019 to 2022.

 Data on the homicide of transgender and gender nonconforming Americans are gathered by Everytown for Gun Safety through media reports.
 In this analysis, “transgender” and “gender nonconforming” identities include any victim who lived or identified as a gender different from that which was ascribed to them at birth.